Persian Gulf: Islands

 The Persian Gulf is home to many islands such as Bahrain, an Arab state.
 Geographically, the biggest island in the Persian Gulf is Qeshm island, belonging to Iran and located in the Strait of Hormuz.
 Other significant islands in the Persian Gulf include Greater Tunb, Lesser Tunb and Kish administered by Iran, Bubiyan administered by Kuwait, Tarout administered by Saudi Arabia, and Dalma administered by UAE.
-In recent years, there has also been the addition of artificial islands for tourist attractions, such as The World Islands in Dubai and The Pearl-Qatar in Doha.
+In recent years, there has also been the addition of artificial islands for tourist attractions, such as The World Islands in Dubai and The Pearl Island in Doha.
 Persian Gulf islands are often also historically significant, having been used in the past by colonial powers such as the Portuguese and the British in their trade or as acquisitions for their empires.

 Oceanography

 The Persian Gulf is connected to the Indian Ocean through the Strait of Hormuz.
 Writing the water balance budget for the Persian Gulf, the inputs are river discharges from Iran and Iraq (estimated to be 2000 m3 per second), as well as precipitation over the sea which is around 180 mm/year in Qeshm Island.
 The evaporation of the sea is high, so that after considering river discharge and rain contributions, there is still a deficit of 416 km3 per year.
 This difference is supplied by currents at the Strait of Hormuz.
 The water from the Persian Gulf has a higher salinity, and therefore exits from the bottom of the Strait, while ocean water with less salinity flows in through the top.
 Another study revealed the following numbers for water exchanges for the Persian Gulf: evaporation = –1.84 m/year, precipitation = 0.08 m/year, inflow from the Strait = 33.66 m/year, outflow from the Strait = -32.11 m/year, and the balance is 0 m (0 ft)/year.
 Data from different 3D computational fluid mechanics models, typically with spatial resolution of 3 km and depth each element equal to 1–10 m are predominantly used in computer models.